 Productions and Presentations

-Over the past eighteen years, we have produced our own work and presented a range of theatre and dance productions from around the world.
+Over the past twenty one years, we have produced our own work and presented a range of theatre and dance productions from around the world.
 We have worked with a wide variety of artists, often in collaboration with venues and other companies both from the UK and overseas.

 Recent collaborations include Sydney Theatre Company, Market Theatre Johannesburg, Theatre Royal Stratford East, Hampstead Theatre, the Traverse and the South African State Theatre.